sharetribe/flex-docs/src/docs/background/21-commissions-and-monetizing-your-platform/index.md

 For a 100 EUR listing, this would result 110.5 EUR payin for the customer and a 85 EUR payout for the provider.
 The marketplace would receive 25.5 EUR minus Stripe fees.

+The currency and negative payout preconditions apply here as well.
+All the currencies of the transaction need to match and you need to make sure that the transaction total price will be above the minimum amount for provider commissions since the payout can't be negative.

 ## Subscription-based model